devil-works/Shell_File_Remover/README.md

 # File Remover

 When I was in charge of management Web Infra in my company at the first time, it was terrible.
-There are directory has hundreds of millions of image files.
+There are directory has hundreds of millions of image files.(40GB)

 Then I had to remove all of the them, but the FTP client didn't work for it because the FTP client tries to find the all file names before removing.
 I couldn't even open the directory.